Direct probe of the interior of an electric pion in a Cooper pair superinsulator: Discussion

 This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division (V.M.V.).
-Experimental work (A.Yu.M.) was supported by Russian Science Foundation project No.~18-72-10056.
-We are grateful to Dr.~Tatyana I. Baturina for valuable contribution to initial stage of research of superinsulator in NbTiN.
+Experimental work (S.V.P. and A.Yu.M.) were supported by Russian Science Foundation project No.~18-72-10056.
+M.C.D. thanks CERN for hospitality during completion the work.
+We are grateful to Dr.\,T.\,I.\,Baturina for valuable contribution at the initial stage of research of superinsulator in NbTiN.

-\section{Appendix}
+\section{APPENDIX}